AN EGALITARIAN VIEW OF

 3. Man On His Nature, by Sir Charles Sherrington, is cited by Erwin Schrödinger in his What Is Life? because Sherrington--a renowned physiologist--wrote that he was not able to see any way that our subjective mind (as distinct from our material brain) controlled our body.
 On pages 88-89 Sherrington writes something else as well that is remarkable:

 "Does the cell, freely moving in the pond or in our body, seek its food?
 Is there some modicum of mind in it?
 That is a question natural to ask.
 It is not decisively answerable.
-It has seemed to some patient observers that the free single cell, for instance paramaecium, can be trained to some extent. that is, that it can learn.
-In short such behaviour is modifiable, and carries the in inference that the modification is due to individual experience.
+It has seemed to some patient observers that the free single cell, for instance paramaecium, can be trained to some extent.
+That is, that it can learn.
+In short such behaviour is modifiable, and carries the inference that the modification is due to individual experience.
 If by experience here we mean mental experience, we may, I think, while not doubting the description of the observations, doubt this inference from them.
 Not that there would seem any inherent unlikelihood in mind attaching in some degree to an individual consisting of one single cell.
 What was it Hobbes said?
 'I know there have been certain philosophers, and they learned men, who have held that all bodies are endowed with sense; nor do I see, if the nature of sense be set alongside reaction solely, how they can be refuted.'
 [Source: Elementorum Philosophiae, IV, 25.]
 The improbability is, however, that mind of such degree should be recognizable by us as mind."